-THOSE who are suffering from various diseases incident to the 1 uman family, would do well to parcute Dr. Hartich's Compound Strengthening and German Aperient Pills, which are so preeminently recommended for Dyspersia, Liver Complaints, joins in the side, back and breast, Nervicus Affections, Head-Ache, and all the disraces of the Stemech and Bowls.
-Pamphlets may Le of tained gratis, which contain full as d'explicite directions for using.
-The reader is referred to several very interesting certificates of cures in this payer, which may be relied upon, as they are taken ElGHT if street, Philadelphia.
+THOSE who are suffering from various diseases incident to the human family, would do well to procure Dr. Hartich's Compound Strengthening and German Aperient Pills, which are so pre eminently recommended for Dyspersia, Liver Complaints, jains in the sale, back and breast, Nervious Affections, Head-Ache, and all the discases of the Stomach and Bowls.
+Pamphiets may be obtained gratis, which contain full and explicite directions for using.
+The reader is referred to several very interesting certificates of cures in this paper, which may be relied upon, as they are taken from the original.
+For sale at No. 19, NORTH establish their worth.
+We have a communication in our columns to-day from a person long awicted.